NuLink-network/nulink-core/deploy/docker/README.md

 ###### # Password used for creation / update of nulink keystore_`_`_

     $ export NULINK_KEYSTORE_PASSWORD=<YOUR NULINK KEYSTORE PASSWORD>

+    The password must be at least 8 characters long

 ###### # Password used to unlock node eth account